 Well, this tragedy is a personal issue for every one of us: all of us went to a school where we all felt safe.
 As I see it, this has a personal impact in that this could have happened anywhere and to anyone.
 In addition, all the victims were exceptional people, with goals in life, with many ideals and talents...
 I am also affected by this, too.
 And what's more, when you want to make a documentary that will touch the viewer, filming must become a personal thing for you.
-You just put yourself into it, you root for your beloved "heroes", you empathise with them, you accompany them for part of the journey, is a graduate of the former Faculty of Journalism of Charles University.
-After working as a reporter and journalist for various newspapers and magazines in the Czech Republic, she later moved on to directing and screenwriting.
-She has filmed a number of documentaries.
-She is interested in Roma, ethnic issues and the Third World.
+You just put yourself into it, you root for your beloved "heroes", you empathise with them, you accompany them for part of the journey, you think about them, you write to them, a bond develops between you.
+Not only do they open up to you, but you also open up to them, you give each other what is needed at that moment.
+The film is personal.
+And as far as Charles University is concerned, now I am especially proud that I received my master's degree at the Carolinum.